dannysu/hakyll-blog/posts/2015-06-23-js-code-critique-2.markdown

 # camelCase

-When I first started writing javascript, I had just came from the world of C/C++ and PHP, so I was kind of more used to variable_name than variableName.
+When I first started writing JavaScript, I had just came from the world of C/C++ and PHP, so I was kind of more used to variable_name than variableName.
 Camel case is the norm so I'll do that instead from now on.